 Chemotherapy uses anti cancer drugs to destroy cancer cells.
-Read more about how you have chemotherapy for anal cancer, types of chemotherapy drugs, and their possible side effects.
+Read about having chemotherapy for anal cancer, types of chemotherapy drugs, and their possible side effects.

 You might have chemotherapy alongside other types of cancer drugs or treatments.
 Chemotherapy combined with radiotherapy is called chemoradiotherapy.